gphanikumar/MaterialsOntologies/doc/ConceptOnto.md

 ### Parameter + Process

 Processes are described by parameters.
-Conversely, parameters are conditions of certain processes.

-      mc:isProcessConditionOf has mc:Parameters as Domain and mc:Process as Range
+      mc:PrPa rdfs:label "process described by parameter"
+      mc:PaPr rdfs:label "parameter is condition of process" mc:PrPa owl:inverseOf mc:PaPr

-      mc:describedByParameter is an inverse of this property
+Here is an example of usage of this relation.

+      mc:CoolingRate mc:PaPr mc:MeltSpinning

+When rendered using rdfs:label, this axiom would read as follows:

+      "Cooling rate" "parameter is condition of process" "Melt spinning"

 ### Tool + Technique